graphql/graphql-spec/spec/Section 6 -- Execution.md

         - Let {fieldDetails} be a new Field Details record created from {node}
           and {target}.
         - Append {fieldDetails} to the {fields} entry on {fieldGroup}.
-- Initialize {newGroupedFieldSetDetails} to an empty unordered map.
+- Initialize {groupDetailsMap} to an empty unordered map.
 - For each {maskingTargets} and {targetSetDetails} in {targetSetDetailsMap}:
   - Initialize {newGroupedFieldSet} to an empty ordered map.
   - Let {keys} be the corresponding entry on {targetSetDetails}.